Levitt & Sons: Discriminatory practices

 As well as a symbol of the American Dream, Levittown would also become a symbol of racial segregation, due to Clause 25 of the standard lease agreement signed by the first residents of Levittown, who had an option to buy their homes.
 This "restrictive covenant" stated in capital letters and bold type that the house could not "be used or occupied by any person other than members of the Caucasian race."

 Such discriminatory housing standards were consistent with government policies of the time.
 The Federal Housing Administration allowed developers to justify segregation within public housing.
 The FHA only offered mortgages to non-mixed developments which discouraged developers from creating racially integrated housing.
 Before the sale of Levittown homes began, the sales agents were aware that no applications from black families would be accepted.
 As a result, American veterans who wished to purchase a home in Levittown were unable to do so if they were black.

 William Levitt justified their decision to only sell homes to white families by saying that it was in the best interest for business.
 He claimed their actions were not discriminatory but intended to maintain the value of their properties.
 The company explained that it was not possible to reduce racial segregation while they were attempting to reduce the housing shortage.
 Levitt said "As a Jew, I have no room in my heart for racial prejudice.
 But the plain fact is that most whites prefer not to live in mixed communities.
 This attitude may be wrong morally, and someday it may change.
 I hope it will."
 The Levitts explained that they would open up applications to blacks after they had sold as many homes to white people as possible.
 They believed that potential white buyers would not want to buy a house in Levittown if they were aware that they would have black neighbors.

-Though the Levitts were Jewish, they did not wish to sell homes to Jewish families either; despite this, by 1960, although it was still a completely "white" suburb, the population of Levittown was roughly a third Jewish, with the remainder about a third Roman Catholic, and a third Protestant.

 An opposition group was formed, the Committee to End Discrimination in Levittown, to protest the restricted sale of Levittown homes, and to push for an integrated community.
 In 1948 a ruling in another case by the United States Supreme Court declared that property deeds stipulating racial segregation were "unenforceable as law and contrary to public policy".
 Only well after the 1954 racial integration decisions, including Brown v.
 Board of Education, was Levittown racially integrated, and even as late as the 1990 census only a tiny fraction of the community was non-white, a stigma that still exists.